Powered by National Online Traffic Schools

 5. Create a parent-teen driving contract with your teen.
 Both of you should sign this and keep a copy.
 Take it seriously so your teen will.

-The Florida DHSMV offers some great resources for young drivers and their parents.
-As you help your teen learn what it means to be a safe driver, there are a number of great resources to assist you in your efforts:
+The FLHSMV offers some great resources for young drivers and their parents.
+As you help your teen learn what it means to be a safe driver, there are a few great resources to assist you in your efforts:

-If you are ready for your teen to get started, simply sign them up today for our Florida online drug & alcohol course.
-In just a few minutes they will be able to begin working towards their Florida learners permit right from home!
+If you are ready for your teen to get started, simply sign them up today for our Florida online DETS course.
+In just a few minutes they will be able to begin working toward their Florida learner's permit right from home!